-Compost tea is an excellent all-purpose plant food.
+Compost tea is excellent all-purpose plant food.
 Made from aged compost–organic materials that have finished decomposing, compost tea contains all of the major and minor nutrients plants require.
 It gives young plants a starter boost and older plants a pick-me-up.
 Not only that, but compost tea will ward off many common garden diseases and even help cure a few.

 Compost tea, like compost, contains all of the major and lesser nutrients that plants require.
-It is a balanced plant food, meaning it contains nearly equal parts of the major nutrients nitrogen, phosphorus, and potassium (NPK), and nearly all of the lesser nutrients.
+It is balanced plant food, meaning it contains nearly equal parts of the major nutrients nitrogen, phosphorus, and potassium (NPK), and nearly all of the lesser nutrients.
 Depending upon the strength of the solution it will likely measure somewhere between 0.5-0.5-0.5 and 4-4-4.

 Because compost tea is delivered to plants as a solution, it is available to plant roots for uptake and use immediately.
 Dry fertilizers must mix with soil water to begin work.
 Compost tea is fast-acting.

-In addition, to feeding plants, compost tea also feeds soil microorganisms which work in the soil to break down organic materials into plant foods.
-These same soil microorganism feed on harmful fungi that attack plants.
+In addition, to feeding plants, compost tea also feeds soil microorganisms that work in the soil to break down organic materials into plant foods.
+These same soil microorganisms feed on harmful fungi that attack plants.

 Spray compost tea directly on plant leaves and stems and the beneficial microorganisms will feed on fungi already on plant leaves–fungi that cause powdery mildew, downy mildew or botrytis, and the like–or pounce on fungi spores that land on plants.
 (Use compost tea as a foliar spray from early spring to midsummer–allowing 4 weeks of no-spray before eating fruiting crops.
 Don’t use compost tea as a foliar spray on leafy crops.)

 Adding aged compost, also called humus, to the soil is always a good idea.
 In addition to providing plants with nutrients, compost improves soil quality and the water holding and draining capacity of soil.
-As a practice, add about a half inch of aged compost to the garden each spring and fall.
+As a practice, add about a half an inch of aged compost to the garden each spring and fall.
 Use compost tea as a side dressing every couple of weeks or twice during the growing season if your plants are coming along fine.

 Compost tea recipes